lixw777/lixw777.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Xinwei Li.
-I am an associate professor at the School of Bioinformatics, Chongqing University of Posts and Telecommunications, Chongqing, China.
+I am a professor at the School of Bioinformatics, Chongqing University of Posts and Telecommunications, Chongqing, China.
 I received my B.Eng. and Ph.D. degrees from Beihang University.
 I was invited as a visiting student at the Beckman Institute, University of Illinois Urbana-Champaign, USA.

 I am looking for highly-motivated students with solid mathematical background or proficient coding skills.
 If you are interested in working with me, please send me an email: lixinwei@cqupt.edu.cn.
 Thanks!

 ## <font color=DarkBlue>Employment</font>

+- 2023.01-Present, Wenfeng Professor, School of Bioinformatics, Chongqing University of Posts and Telecommunications, China
 - 2021.12–Present, Associate Professor, School of Bioinformatics, Chongqing University of Posts and Telecommunications, China
 - 2018.04–2021.12, Assistant Professor, School of Bioinformatics, Chongqing University of Posts and